Marlins vs. Mariners Player Props Betting Odds

 France Stats

-- France has 70 hits with 21 doubles, five home runs, 16 walks and 28 RBI.
-He's also stolen one base.
+- France has 21 doubles, six home runs, 16 walks and 31 RBI (71 total hits).
+He has stolen one base.

-- France has recorded at least one hit in seven straight games.
-During his last 10 games he is batting .405 with six doubles and four RBI.
+- France has hit safely in eight straight games.
+In his last 10 games he is batting .366 with five doubles, a home run and six RBI.

 France Recent Games